 Coffee in itself is a mild and palatable food and few people have sensitivities to the food aspect of coffee.
 However, once you roast a coffee bean, you necessarily begin to create some substances that a few people will find indigestible.
 Dark roasting coffee breaks down the sugars and oils, and it burns them to varying degrees, creating ash material within the beans.
-These people react very strongly to these burnt sugars and oils, typically experiencing stomach acid, cramps, heart palpitations and other autonomic symptoms.
+These people react very strongly to these burnt sugars and oils, typically experiencing stomach acid, cramps, heart palpitations, and other autonomic symptoms.
 Despite the similarity of these symptoms to caffeine sensitivity, they are actually having a food intolerance issue.

-Because coffee is a dried food there is always the possibility of mold or other contaminant in coffee causing an allergy.
+Because coffee is a dried food there is always the possibility of mold or other contaminants in coffee causing an allergy.
 However, the vast majority of producers are meticulously careful to keep their coffee clean and free of contaminants and maintain the correct humidity levels.
 So this is seldom a problem with good coffee.

 Is decaf really decaf?

 Rumors abound.
 We have had many people tell us, with a conspiratorial air, that “decaf isn’t really decaf, you know, it has quite a bit of caffeine in it!”
-Which is why, they explain, they can’t drink decaf either.
+This is why, they explain, they can’t drink decaf either.
 It is true that decaf still has some caffeine remaining, but generally not very much.
 There are FDA and European Union legal requirements for labeling a coffee “decaffeinated.”
 To meet the FDA standard, 97% of the original caffeine must be removed.
 A typical cup of coffee might contain 60-120 milligrams of caffeine.
 A cup with 90 milligrams of caffeine in it would contain less than 3 milligrams after decaffeination.
 Coffee that meets the 99.92% EU standard contains slightly more caffeine because it uses a different standard to measure the amount that has been removed.
-The FDA requires that 97% of the caffeine is removed from the coffee, while the Eu requires that the beans be 99.92% caffeine free by mass.
+The FDA requires that 97% of the caffeine be removed from the coffee, while the Eu requires that the beans be 99.92% caffeine-free by mass.

 Of course, the variety of the coffee bean affects the caffeine level before and after.
-Robusta coffees can have 30% caffeine than Arabica.
+Robusta coffees can have 30% more caffeine than Arabica.
 Excelsa or Catimor coffees can have as little as 10% of the caffeine of Robusta.
-Even within varieties, caffeine content can vary as much as 30%.
+Even within varieties, the caffeine content can vary as much as 30%.
 This means that there is significant variation in the end product.
 However, no product properly labeled “decaffeinated” to 97% or 99.92% can possibly have more caffeine than cola, chocolate, or green tea.

 Not every manufacturer can be counted on to be completely honest about decaffeination, however.
 Enforcement of decaf standards is virtually nonexistent.
 Be sure to evaluate the specificity of the decaf claim on the coffee.
-If the claim seems vague (“99.9% caffeine free!” without any supporting information), be wary.
+If the claim seems vague (“99.9% caffeine-free!” without any supporting information), be wary.

 What do they mean by “natural decaf”?

 Sadly, much misleading labeling exists here.
 It is actually completely legal to call a decaf method “100% natural water process decaf” and find that the coffee has been subjected to successive chemical soakings.
-In this method the coffee beans are first steamed for 30 minutes, then repeatedly rinsed with either methylene chloride (commonly known as a basis for paint stripper) or ethyl acetate (commonly known as dry cleaning fluid) for about 10 hours.
-The solvent is then drained away and the beans steamed for an additional 10 hours in an attempt to remove any residual solvent.
+In this method the coffee beans are first steamed for 30 minutes, then repeatedly rinsed with either methylene chloride (commonly known as a basis for paint stripper) or ethyl acetate (commonly known as a dry cleaning fluid) for about 10 hours.
+The solvent is then drained away and the beans are steamed for an additional 10 hours in an attempt to remove any residual solvent.